Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

 # Job

-Each time a task is submitted (through a scenario or a pipeline submission), a new Job [`Job`](../../../reference/#taipy.core.job.job.Job) entity is instantiated.
+Each time a task is submitted (through a scenario or a pipeline submission), a new [`Job`](../../../reference/#taipy.core.job.job.Job) entity is instantiated.

-## Properties
+## Job attributes

 Here is the list of job attributes: